The Remarkable Leadership of Thomas Paine

 Evidence of Courage

-Dr. Bill George, a leadership professor and senior fellow at Harvard Business School, suggests that leaders need the courage to go against the grain because such boldness inspires people to partake in revolutionary and societal change (George, 2017).
-Courageous leaders offer opinions and solutions that may be unpopular, develop new models when old models are not working, reinvent themselves when necessary, and arguably the more important part, they never give up on doing the right thing (Walston, 2003).
+Dr. Bill George, a leadership professor and senior fellow at Harvard Business School, suggests leaders need the courage to go against the grain because such boldness inspires people to partake in revolutionary and societal change (George, 2017).
+Courageous leaders offer opinions and solutions that may be unpopular, develop new models when old models are not working, reinvent themselves when necessary, and, arguably the more important part, they never give up on doing the right thing (Walston, 2003).

 The dangers of being this type of leader are not often discussed, but it takes tremendous courage to stand in the face of opposition.
 Paine’s story demonstrates this kind of courage and teaches us that leaders must remain steadfast despite that opposition.
 Indeed, Paine captured the hearts and minds of millions, but because his ideas were so revolutionary, he was almost executed for them (Medina, 2015).

 Furthermore, Paine greatly angered vast populations.
-At one point, thousands of people from hundreds of villages were publicly burning, shooting, and hanging effigies of Paine, to the point that the papers ran out of room to report all of them (O’Gorman, 2006).
+At one point, thousands of people from hundreds of villages were publicly burning, shooting, and hanging effigies of Paine to the point that the papers ran out of room to report all of them (O’Gorman, 2006).
 Eventually, Paine’s ideas were considered so toxic that he was jailed, censored, and even abandoned by some of his revolutionary friends (Kingsley, 2019).
 Despite such setbacks and opposition, and as a testament to his courage, Paine continued to spread his messages (Foner, 2020, para.
 16).

 The Short and Long-Term Impact

 As evidenced by the preceding, Paine’s words resonated around the world, and he was able to unite people in a common cause on both sides of the issue.
 Initially, he was celebrated, and he enjoyed substantial notoriety (O’Gorman, 2006, para.
 9).
 Indeed, his ideas helped to change the modern world, starting in the colonies but reaching as far as France and England (Medina, 2015).
-However, the fire that he helped start would eventually burn him as well.
+However, the fire he helped create would eventually burn him.
 By September of 1802, the country that he helped unite in the cause of liberty had begun to turn its back on him and regard him as the greatest enemy of Christianity (Foner, 2020, para.
 16).
 In 1809, he died broke and alone (Medina, 2015, para.
 3).

 Perhaps the world was not ready to embrace the full scope of his message.
 However, Thomas Paine’s ideas are still being studied to this day, which in many ways, is a testament to the power of his work (Medina, 2015).
 Some have recently argued that his work still provides a substantial cache of ideas and perspectives that have yet to be tested and that we would be wise to reexamine his words (Walker, 2000).
 Furthermore, while the era of American freethought is mostly considered to be over, there is hope by some scholars that the movement devoted to science, morals, free discussions, equality, and education, will once again be revived, despite the preferred tribe mentality of most (Kingsley, 2019, para.
 21).

 There are several versions of what are said to be pillars of leadership.
 However, characteristics such as courage, confidence, and communication are common in such listings (Thompson, 2015).
-The Army says that great leaders “provide purpose, direction, and motivation” (Department of the Army, 2019).
+The Army says great leaders “provide purpose, direction, and motivation” (Department of the Army, 2019).
 Jack Welch is quoted as saying that great leaders “create a vision, articulate the vision, passionately own the vision, and relentlessly drive it to completion” (Tichy & Charan, 1989).
 Holistically, and specifically regarding what has already been provided, it can be argued that Thomas Paine embodied authentic leadership.
 Nevertheless, how does Thomas Paine match up with actual leadership theorem and research?

 Research on this topic is limited.
 However, the available research does support that position.
 One of the more robust reviews to demonstrate this comes from Robert Dennehy, Sandra Morgan, and Pauline Assenz.
-They argue that when compared to established leadership theorem, Thomas Paine’s leadership holds up to scrutiny (2006).
+They argue that compared to established leadership theorem, Thomas Paine’s leadership holds up to scrutiny (2006).

 In their comprehensive report, titled Thomas Paine: Creating the New Story for a New Nation, the team points out that Paine was a change agent who prompted a fundamental change, a trailblazer that sought out, defined, and helped generate substantial organizational alterations, a pioneer that helped alter the traditional culture, and a communicator that did all of the preceding using persuasive language that influenced the majority (Dennehy et al., 2006).
 Ultimately, the researchers note that large-scale change is built upon the foundations of change theory, institutional theory, organizational culture, and persuasion, and they conclude that Thomas Paine’s writings and actions employed all four of the preceding with a high degree of precision (Dennehy et al., 2006).